 - External links to authoritative websites

-Even if you didn’t understand the topic, which would you assume is a better piece of content?
+Even if you didn’t understand the topic, which would you assume is the better piece of content?

-And tests you on the first page quicker than it would without these characteristics of high quality content.
+It then tests you on the first page quicker than it would without these characteristics of high-quality content.

-Being relevant to a given search is just as important as having high quality content.
+Being relevant to a given search is just as crucial as having high-quality content.

 You only have so much real estate to drive relevance.